-- Design Concepts.
-Proposers under this RFP are not required to submit conceptual architectural drawings; however a general scope of rehabilitation work must be submitted.
+- 2. Design Concepts.
+Proposers under this RFP must submit conceptual architectural drawings as needed to describe key design concepts, including assumptions about density, building typology and, as applicable, integration of market-rate and affordable housing.
 Proposers must demonstrate the capacity and experience of the team's architect to undertake the project and to achieve the BHA's programmatic goals. - 3.
 Financing Structure.
 Submit a financial plan that includes a complete development pro forma.
 Note: The financial plan must exclude the developer fee and overhead, BHA asset management fee, and the portion of the developer fee that will go to the BHA.
 (These fees will be included separately in the Fee Proposal.)
 The financial plan must include a statement of sources and uses excluding the BHA asset management fee, developer fee and BHA portion of the developer fee, and a 15-year operating pro forma, breaking operating expenses into typical, separable categories.
 There should be no funding gaps in the operating budget.
 In providing this financial information, clearly identify any of the following: development contingencies, capital and operating reserves, trending assumptions, and tax credit equity yield assumptions.
 Submit a pre-development sources and uses budget that identifies all tasks and costs from tentative designation to closing, including start and end dates for each task.
-The Proposer must demonstrate the availability of working capital to cover pre-development costs (including BHA's costs) by providing proof of cash availability (i.e., bank statement) or identify a source of funds. - 4.
-Management Plan.
+The Proposer must demonstrate the availability of working capital to cover pre-development costs (including BHA's costs) by providing proof of cash availability (i.e., bank statement) or identify a source of funds.

+- 4. Market Strategy.
+If the proposal provides for market-rate units, describe the anticipated market, the strategy for attracting market-rate residents, and the marketing strategies that would be employed in the redevelopment and ongoing operational stages of the project.
+Proposers must submit specific market data and must commit to commissioning market studies in conjunction with each phase of redevelopment. - Management Plan.
 The BHA is deeply committed to excellent professional property management.
 Discuss how day-to-day operations will be handled.
-Discuss the strategy for sustaining professional excellence, resident satisfaction and high performance in managing the Replacement Units over the long term. - 5.
+Discuss the strategy for sustaining professional excellence, resident satisfaction and high performance in managing the Replacement Units over the long term. - 6.
 Legal and Ownership Structure.
 The BHA or an instrumentality of the BHA contemplates executing the Ground Lease in substantially the form attached hereto with the procured Developer for this project.
 The proposal must describe the proposed ownership structure identifying the various legal entities involved in the ownership of the development.
 The role proposed for the BHA should be clearly described as well, including specific development responsibilities.
-Joint Ventures: With respect to the development entity and the management company, a precise description of any joint venture arrangements, including prospective equity and decision making interest shall be provided. - 6.
+Joint Ventures: With respect to the development entity, equity investors, and the management company, a precise description of any joint venture arrangements, including prospective equity and decision making interest shall be provided. - 7.
 Resident Participation.
 Submit an outline of the means by which meaningful resident participation will be achieved through the planning and implementation of the Proposer's development plan.
 Be specific about the residents' role in decision-making.
 Discuss issues and obstacles related to meaningful resident participation.
-The Developer or its owner entity(ies) will be required to commit to funding resident participation after redevelopment by executing an MOA in the form attached hereto as Appendix L.

-- 7. Minority and Women Participation and M/WBE Utilization.
-The selected Developer must comply with certain requirements concerning minority and women participation and M/WBE utilization, as further described below. - 8.
+The Developer or its owner entity(ies) will be required to commit to funding resident participation after redevelopment by executing an MOA in the form attached hereto as Appendix L. - 8.
+Minority and Women Participation and M/WBE Utilization.
+The selected Developer must comply with certain requirements concerning minority and women participation and M/WBE utilization, as further described below. - 9.
 Resident Employment and Section 3 Obligations.
 The selected Developer must comply with the BHA's Resident Employment Provision, as further described below, including submission of a formal Resident Employment Plan as a condition of designation.